New: We’ve just launched our in-depth career planning process.

 An ideal long-term plan will focus on elements of your career planning that are relatively stable, but also relevant to your choice of next steps.

-We find having some hypotheses about which global problem areas you want to focus on is usually a useful element of a plan (e.g. AI safety, improving international governance or climate change).
+We find having some hypotheses about which global problem areas you want to focus on is usually a useful element of a plan (e.g. improving international governance or climate change).
 This is because problem areas are specific enough to help you pick out a long-term direction that’s much higher impact, and therefore to help you spot good next steps and build career capital in a coherent direction.
 However, problem areas are not so narrow that small changes in the situation will mean you need to change your plan (whereas focusing on a specific organisation or intervention is probably too narrow).
 We’ve also found that in practice we and many other groups in effective altruism find problem areas a useful unit of analysis.
-This old blog post is out-of-date, but contains some more thoughts on this topic.
+This old blog post is out-of-date, but contains some more thoughts.

 If you have more time, it can also be useful to write about the moral values and big picture principles that underlie your choice of problem area.
 These tend to be more stable than your choice of problem, though are too high-level to be applied to most decisions.
 We’d also encourage you to write out the ingredients you want in a job from a personal perspective.